jakemcc/jakemccrary.com/source/_posts/2017-11-25-parsing-multiple-date-formats.markdown

 multiple-dates.core> (parse "2017-09-04T12:11:02.123Z")
 #object[org.joda.time.DateTime 0x174f3a5c "2017-09-04T12:11:02.123Z"]

-multiple-dates.core> (println (parse "2017-09-04-12:11:02.123Z"))
+multiple-dates.core> (parse "2017-09-04-12:11:02.123Z")
 IllegalArgumentException Invalid format: "2017-09-04-12:11:02.123Z" is malformed at "-12:11:02.123Z"  org.joda.time.format.DateTimeFormatter.parseDateTime (DateTimeFormatter.java:945)
 ```

-This was pretty straightforward.
-I'll admit that it took a while to figure out how to use `clj-time.format/formatter` to make a formatter that worked with multiple formats.
-I had to look at Joda-Time's documentation and implement my own using Java interop before I cracked how to just use `clj-time.format/formatter` to do the same thing.
+Looking back at that code, it seems pretty straightforward.
+I'll admit that it took me and my pair a while to figure out how to do this using `clj-time`..
+I had to look at Joda-Time's documentation and implement my own using Java interop before I cracked how to use `clj-time.format/formatter` to do the same thing.